 Sources and uses of funds: The project's estimated sources of funds shall equal its estimated uses of funds, as reflected in the project's development budget.
 The difference between the project's sources of funds and uses of funds is the project's need for AHP subsidy, which is the maximum amount of AHP subsidy the project may receive.
 A Sponsor should demonstrate need for AHP subsidy by performing a cash sources and uses analysis.
-The analysis should calculate the gap between the cash costs3 to complete the project and the sum of (1) any cash sources other than the Sponsor, and (2) any cash contribution by the Sponsor.4 The gap resulting from this calculation represents the maximum amount of AHP subsidy the Sponsor may receive for the project.
+The analysis should calculate the gap between the cash costs to complete the project and the sum of (1) any cash sources other than the Sponsor, and (2) any cash contribution by the Sponsor.
+The gap resulting from this calculation represents the maximum amount of AHP subsidy the Sponsor may receive for the project.

 Project costs: Project costs, as reflected in the project's development budget, must be reasonable and customary and within the ranges outlined in these Feasibility Guidelines (including Exhibit I), which consider industry standards for the project location and the long-term affordability and financial needs of the project.
+Developer fees must conform to the Bank's limits, and projects that exceed the limits will be deemed ineligible.